mohamed-arshad-ch/aq-pay-api/TRANSFER_MONEY_API_DOCUMENTATION.md

 - Transfer amount must be greater than 0
 - Account validation ensures the account belongs to the requesting user
 - **Important**: Wallet balance is immediately deducted when transfer is created (PENDING status)
+- **Security**: MPin verification is required for all transfer money transactions
+- User must have created a 6-digit MPin before initiating transfers

 ### Transfer Money Approval Process:
 - Only PENDING transactions can be moved to PROCESSING